Azure-Samples/active-directory-error-docs/errors/invalid_request.md

 This error occurs when there is a problem with a request.

 **Possible causes**
-* Missing a required parameter in a reques.
+* Missing a required parameter in a request.